Introduction

 Every 3–6 months, clean:

-- Ceiling fan blades in the kitchen or adjacent living area
+- Ceiling fan blades near the kitchen

-- HVAC supply and return vents near the kitchen
+- HVAC supply/return vents near cooking areas

-- Range hood exhaust cover (if visible outside)
+- Exterior hood exhaust cover (if accessible)

 7. Mold & Mildew Prevention in The Woodlands